 In 2013, Ministers convened four new Task Forces in the Kiruna Ministerial.

-EPA @ Arctic Council
+EPA @ Arctic Counil

 In ACAP, EPA works with its partners to identify sources of contamination, demonstrate pollution control technologies, and implement projects which can be replicated throughout the Arctic.
-EPA played a leadership role in developing issue-specific Project Steering Groups (PSGs) as part of ACAP to directly address a range of important topics, including:
+EPA played a leadership role in developing issue-specific Project Steering Groups (PSGs) as part of ACAP to directly address a range of important topics, such as:

 - The United States (EPA) chairs this PSG, which was endorsed by Secretary Clinton and other Arctic Ministers through the Nuuk Declaration Exit at the 7th Arctic Council Ministerial Meeting.